Popular entertainment in Brisbane: Smaller venues

 Many live music venues are found in Fortitude Valley and surrounding areas since the popular Mary Street and Brisbane Festival Hall city venues were closed.
 The Zoo and Ric's Cafe both opened in 1992.
 As of 2024 Ric's Cafe is called Ric's Cafe Bar, Ric's Bar, or just Ric's.
 Its venues include the original bar, Ric's Front Bar; Ric's Upstairs (for parties), and the Backyard, which is the largest space, catering for over 250 guests patrons.

 Other venues include The Arena, The Tivoli, The Fort, The Step Inn, The Empire Hotel, Black Bear Lodge, King Lear's Throne, The Brightside, and The Press Club.

 The Rev closed down in September 2006.
 The Alley Bar closed down in March 2008.

-The Crowbar, a punk and Heavy metal venue co-founded by musician Nathan Trad and Tyla Dombroski, closed in closed in 2020 owing to financial pressures of caused by the COVID-19 pandemic.

 In 2023, bar and live music venue O'Skulligan's on Warner Street, Fortitude Valley, announced that due to noise complaints they would no longer be hosting live music events in their bar.
 The last performance took place on 11 February 2023 as part of the 2023 Mountain Goat Valley Crawl, with one of the last bands to perform being Dog God.

 On 1 May 2024, The Zoo, which had opened in 1992, announced that it would close their doors in July, citing that the "current model is broken".
-On 8 October 2024, it was announced that The Zoo would reopen in November under new ownership, after being taken over by the former owners of The Crowbar.
+On 8 October 2024, it was announced that The Zoo would reopen in November under new ownership, renamed The Crowbar, after being taken over by the owners of The Crowbar in Sydney.